CS-546-Group-15/stock-simulator/README.md

 ## To Run Server
 Make sure mongoDB process is running and run `npm start` to start server.
 The server will start on http://localhost:3000

+## Your Credentials
+Running the seed will general a user for you.
+Username: patrickhill
+Password: password